viam-devrel/viamcodelabs/site/viamguides/src/ai-camera-tracking/ai-camera-tracking.md

 1. Select the **SERVICES** tab, check **Enable SSH**, and select **Use password authentication**.
    ![raspberry pi enable SSH](assets/sshSettings.webp)
    > aside negative
-   > Be sure that you remember the `hostname` and `username` you set, as you will need this when you SSH into your Pi.
+   > Be sure that you remember the `hostname`, `username`, and `password` you set, as you will need this when you SSH into your Pi.
 1. **Save** your updates, and confirm `YES` to apply OS customization settings.
 Confirm `YES` to erase data on your storage device.
 You may also be prompted by your operating system to enter an administrator password.
 After granting permissions to the Imager, it will begin writing and then verifying the Linux installation to your storage device.
 1. Remove the storage device from your computer when the installation is complete.